Welcome...Relax...Stay Awhile

 you might have.
 This may take you a few hours or even spread out

-• When you’ve completed your list and written your feelings down,
+over several days to complete. - When you’ve completed your list and written your feelings down,

 write a short letter to each person.
 The letter will have two short